 Having a good diet can help you:

 - get through treatment

 - reduce the chance you will get an infection

+- avoid a stay in hospital

 - recover more quickly

 - keep your strength and energy levels up.

 WHAT CAN I DO TO KEEP MY FOOD INTAKE UP?